spatie/laravel-stripe-webhooks/README.md

 ### All webhook requests will be logged

 All webhook requests with a valid signature will be logged in the `stripe_webhook_calls` table.
-This happens for all events, regardless of it has a job that handles the event or not.
+This happens for all events, regardless if it has a job that handles the event or not.
 The table has a `payload` column where the entire payload of the incoming webhook is saved.

 If something goes wrong during the webhook request the thrown exception will be saved in the `exception` column.
 In that case the controller will send a `500` instead of `200`.